Integrate XJTAG with your test system

 XJTAG has significant levels of software integration with several other equipment vendors to help maximise test coverage and reduce test time.

 In particular, integrations with SPEA’s Leonardo system, Takaya’s APT-1400F software, and Keysight’s BTBasic environment allow a high degree of interaction between XJTAG and the other test system.

 Command line access

-XJRun (the command-line version of XJRunner) is the part of the XJTAG Development System that allows other software to run XJTAG tests via a command line call.
+XJRun is a command-line version of XJRunner, allowing other software to run XJTAG tests via a command line call.

 XJRun can be configured to run any individual test or group of tests within an XJTAG test setup.
 XJRun returns a value that can be used as a simple pass/fail result or as a way to pass more informative error codes to the caller, depending on the control software’s capabilities.

 XJTAG can also be physically integrated into various other test equipment, such as ICT machines, to create fully integrated test stations.